quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 challenging ([though still practical](https://qlog.edm.uhasselt.be/anrw/)) to use in large scale setups.

-During the development of qlog, we compared a multitude of alternative formatting and optimization options.
+During the development of qlog, a multitude of alternative formatting and optimization options were compared.
 The results of this study are [summarized on the qlog github repository](https://github.com/quiclog/internet-drafts/issues/30#issuecomment-617675097).
 The rest of this section discusses some of these approaches implementations could